-- (b) Exit Splus by typing $\mathbf{q}()$ following the Splus prompt > . - (c) Whenever an assignment has been made to an object name, that object is retained in the current .Data directory until removed or another assignment is made to the same name. - (d) To see what you have in your Splus .Data directory at any time, from within Splus, type ls() following the Splus prompt. - (e) Specify a text editor for help and function-editing windows by typing the command (after the Splus prompt) :
+(c) Whenever an assignment has been made to an object name, that object is retained in the current workspace until removed or another assignment is made to the same name.

+- (d) To see what you have in your workspace at any time, from within R, type ls() following the R prompt. - (e) Specify a text editor for help and function-editing windows by typing the command (after the Splus prompt) :

+'''

 options(editor="emacs")

+'''
-(f) What you type following the Splus prompt is always an expression.
-Splus scans to the end of each typed line to make sure that the syntax is (possibly) correct so far, and to check at the end of the line whether the expression is complete or continuation-lines (prompted by a new line on which Splus types '+') are needed.
-When a syntactically complete expression is reached, Splus evaluates it if possible, issuing error messages if not all variables exist within the directories on the search-list.

-- (g) Apart from arithmetic operations, Splus commands are given in the form of functions, e.g.: q(), sum(xvec), plot(x,y), etc. - (h) Unless an expression specifies an action (such as assignment '<-', or graphical plotting, the result of evaluating the expression is an object (a summary of) which is printed.
-If after seeing the object (before issuing any other Splus commands) you want to assign and save it, type (after the prompt)
+- (f) What you type following the R prompt is always an expression.
+R scans to the end of each typed line to make sure that the syntax is (possibly) correct so far, and to check at the end of the line whether the expression is complete or continuation-lines (prompted by a new line on which R types '+') are needed.
+When a syntactically complete expression is reached, R evaluates it if possible, issuing error messages if not all variables exist within the directories on the search-list. - (g) Apart from arithmetic operations, R commands are given in the form of functions, e.g.: q(), sum(xvec), plot(x,y), etc. - (h) Unless an expression specifies an action (such as assignment '<-', or graphical plotting, the result of evaluating the expression is an object (a summary of) which is printed.
+If after seeing the object (before issuing any other R commands) you want to assign and save it, type (after the prompt)